20joshuaz/tcp-over-udp/README.md

 ```

 Package loss is simulated using `newudpl`.
 See more details [here](http://www.cs.columbia.edu/~hgs/research/projects/newudpl/newudpl-1.4/newudpl.html).
-An executable is included in the repo.
+An executable is included in the directory.
 To run it, do

 ```
 ./newudpl [-p recv_port:send_port] [-i source_address] [-o destination_address] [-vv] [-L loss_rate]